 A total of 120 credits are required to graduate from the University of Montana.
 Of these, 39 credits must be upper-division (300-level or higher).
 A total of 36 traditional letter-graded semester credits are required in the W.A.
 Franke College of Forestry and Conservation, of which a minimum of 20 credits must be taken while enrolled in an approved major within the college.
-Forestry majors, like all majors within the W.A.
-Franke College of Forestry and Conservation, are required to fulfill 400 hours of approved work experience.
-We will help connect you with employers that will not only allow you to meet this 400-hour work requirement, but will provide depth to your academic experiences that can be gained in no other way.
+Forestry majors are required to fulfill 400 hours of approved work experience.
+We will help connect you with employers that will allow you to meet this 400-hour work requirement and will add depth to your academic experiences.
 View student jobs

-The Forestry curriculum is organized as a core set of courses that all Forestry majors will take.
-This core includes foundational math and science courses (i.e. biology, chemistry, trigonometry, public speaking, economics), foundational natural resource courses (i.e. field skills, applied statistics, professional writing, dendrology, soils, and geographic information systems), forestry knowledge areas we feel are core to the practice of forested land management (i.e. forest economics, forest ecology, silviculture, forest products manufacturing, harvesting and roads, watershed hydrology, natural resource policy), and a capstone experience that pulls together all of these topic areas into a single planning exercise within a service learning project.
+The Forestry curriculum is organized as a core set of courses that all Forestry majors take.
+This core includes foundational math and science courses (biology, chemistry, trigonometry, public speaking, economics), foundational natural resource courses (field skills, applied statistics, professional writing, dendrology, soils, and geographic information systems), forestry knowledge areas we feel are core to the practice of forested land management (forest economics, forest ecology, silviculture, forest products manufacturing, harvesting and roads, watershed hydrology, natural resource policy), and a capstone experience that pulls together all of these topic areas into a single planning exercise within a service learning project.

 In addition to the core Forestry courses, all Forestry students are required to select an option.
 These options are described in further detail below and allow you to customize your degree based on your intended career path and interests.